Asus ZenBook 14X OLED Space Edition review

 Battery Life (techradar movie test): 4 hours

-In our Asus ZenBook 13 review in 2021, we found it to have some of the best performance of anything we’d seen that year in the Ultrabook market and it has held onto its place in our best laptop list ever since.
+In our Asus ZenBook 13 review in 2021, we found that model to offer some of the best performance of anything we’d seen that year in the Ultrabook market, and it has held onto its place in our best laptop list ever since.

-The Zenbook 14X Space Edition absolutely obliterates the ZenBook 13’s scores, reaching 11,508 in Cinebench R23’s multicore benchmark compared to the Zenbook 13’s 7,773.
-Granted, the ZenBook 13 was running an AMD Ryzen 7 mobile processor, so it wouldn’ really have much shot against an Alder Lake i9, but that is still a huge jump.
+The ZenBook 14X OLED Space Edition absolutely obliterates the ZenBook 13’s scores, reaching 11,508 in Cinebench R23’s multicore benchmark compared to the ZenBook 13’s 7,773.
+Granted, the ZenBook 13 was running an AMD Ryzen 7 mobile processor, so it wouldn’t really have much shot against an Alder Lake i9; but that's still a huge jump.

-If we look at the Lenovo ThinkPad Xi Carbon, which had a last-gen i7-1165G7, it too doesn’t score nearly as well, clocking in with a score of 5,389 in Cinebench R23 multi-core.
-The Intel Iris Xe graphics also saw a marked improvement with the new Alder Lake chips, as the ZenBook 14X OLED Space Edition racked up 19,077 points in 3DMark Night Raid compared to the X1 Carbon’s 15,633.
+If we look at the Lenovo ThinkPad Xi Carbon, which had a last-gen i7-1165G7, it too doesn’t score nearly as well, clocking in 5,389 in Cinebench R23 multi-core.
+The Intel Iris Xe graphics has also seen a marked improvement with the new Alder Lake chips, since the ZenBook 14X OLED Space Edition racked up 19,077 points in 3DMark Night Raid compared to the X1 Carbon’s 15,633.

-But this is all to be expected really, given that the ZenBook 14X OLED Space Edition is running an i9-12900H, but all that performance appears to come at quite a cost.
+All this is to be expected really, given that the ZenBook 14X OLED Space Edition is running an i9-12900H – but all that performance appears to come at quite a cost.

 Asus ZenBook 14X OLED Space Edition: Battery life

-And this is where the Asus ZenBook 14X OLED Space Edition nearly broke our hearts.
-Modern ultrabooks easily make it a full eight-hour workday nowadays, especially with Intel Evo certification that requires nine-hour battery life at a minimum.
-It will be very interesting to see how Intel Alder Lake shakes that expectation up, since it clearly uses up far more power than its predecessor, and it looks like this absolutely tanks the battery life on the ZenBook 14X OLED Space Edition.
+And now we come to the area where the Asus ZenBook 14X OLED Space Edition nearly broke our hearts.
+You can expect modern Ultrabooks to easily make it through a full eight-hour workday these days, especially with Intel Evo certification that requires nine-hour battery life at a minimum.
+It will be very interesting to see how Intel Alder Lake shakes up that expectation, since it clearly uses up far more power than its predecessor – and it looks like this absolutely tanks the battery life on the ZenBook 14X OLED Space Edition.

-In our PCMark 10 battery test, the ZenBook 14X OLED Space Edition lasted four hours and 41 minutes, on average, while in our FHD movie test, it lasted just four hours on average.
-You could blame the OLED display, but you’d be wrong, since the ZenBook 13 has an OLED display as well that’s only slightly smaller than this one, and it lasted more than twice as long.
+In our PCMark 10 battery test, the ZenBook 14X OLED Space Edition lasted, four hours and 41 minutes on average, while in our FHD movie test, it lasted on average just four hours.
+You could blame the OLED display, but you’d be wrong – the ZenBook 13 has an OLED display that’s only slightly smaller than this one, and it lasted more than twice as long.

-As we see more 12th-gen Intel Core-powered laptops this year, we’ll be better able to tell where exactly this poor battery life stems from, but I don’t think the ZenBook 14X OLED Space Edition will be an outlier in this regard.
-We saw something similar in our Razer Blade 15 (2022) review as well, so this will likely be the new normal for Alder Lake laptops, unfortunately.
+As we see more 12th-gen Intel Core-powered laptops this year, we’ll be better able to determine from where this poor battery life stems.
+I don’t think the ZenBook 14X OLED Space Edition will be an outlier in this regard; we saw something similar in our Razer Blade 15 (2022) review as well.
+Unfortunately, this will likely be the new normal for Alder Lake laptops.

 Should you buy an Asus ZenBook 14X OLED Space Edition?

 So, what about it then?
 Should you buy an Asus ZenBook 14X OLED Space Edition?
-It won't be for everybody, for sure, but for those who it's made for, you will absolutely want to grab this one.
+It won't be for everybody, for sure, but for those who it's made for, you'll absolutely want to grab this one.

 Buy it if...